HIP-1137: Block Node discoverabilty via on chain registry

 - This was rejected for three reasons.

-- The existing Node transactions and state objects include a substantial amount of data that has no relevancy to discoverable nodes
+- The existing Node transactions and state objects include a substantial amount of data that has no relevancy to registered nodes

-- The consensus nodes do not, and should not, include the additional information specific to discoverable nodes
+- The consensus nodes do not, and should not, include the additional information specific to registered nodes

-- The modification of discoverable nodes and consensus nodes have vastly different risk profiles, and mandate very different signatory requirements.
+- The modification of registered nodes and consensus nodes have vastly different risk profiles, and mandate very different signatory requirements.

 - This was rejected for three reasons.